For General Information: (740) 374-1400

 Question

-Is aortic valve calcification a sign I am developing heart disease?
+Is aortic valve calcification a sign that I am starting to get heart disease?

 Summary

-Aortic valve calcification — once thought a harmless condition — may be a sign of heart valve disease.
+This condition once was thought to be harmless, but it may be a symptom of heart valve disease.

 Answer